C.V. Parade of Homes Back With New Homes, Remodels, and Virtual Visits

 Whether you’re looking to build a home, buy a new one, remodel the one you already have, or just do a little real-estate dreaming, the 48th Annual Chippewa Valley Parade of Homes will offer 14 Eau Claire-area dwellings to explore, in person and virtually.

-This year’s event, which will be June 11-18, will showcase nine new homes and two remodeled homes, all of which can be visited in person, as well as three virtual tours.
+This year’s event, which will be June 11-18, will showcase eight new homes and two remodeled homes, all of which can be visited in person, as well as four virtual tours (two new homes and two remodeled homes).

 After several years in the shadow of the pandemic, Christina Thrun of the Chippewa Valley Homebuilders Association is hopeful that parade attendance can bounce back toward its typical total of about 5,000.
 Of course, not all of these parade-goers are looking to buy new houses.